Travel.State.Gov > Replace or Certify Documents > Authenticate Your Document > Notarial and Authentication Services of U.S. Consular Officers Abroad

 Corporate Acknowledgment: Officials of corporations who desire to execute an instrument in their capacity as corporate officials before a consular notarizing officer must present adequate proof of their corporate identity.

-An authentication is the placing of the consular seal over the seal of a foreign authority whose seal and signature is on file with the American Embassy or Consulate.
+An authentication is the placing of the consular seal over the seal of a foreign authority whose seal or signature is on file with the United States Embassy or Consulate in order to verify the authenticity of the foreign seal or signature.
 A consular authentication in no way attests to the authenticity of the contents of a document but merely to the seal and signature of the issuing authority.

-Effective July 13, 2010 there is a $50.00 fee for each notarial service.
-Also effective July 13, 2010, there is a $50.00 fee for each authentication service provided by a U.S. Embassy or Consulate abroad.
+There is a $50 fee for each notarial service and authentication service provided by a U.S. Embassy or Consulate.
 Fees may be paid in cash or by certified check or money order.
 No personal checks are accepted.
-Certified checks or money orders should be made payable to the American Embassy or Consulate.
-(For example, American Embassy Kingston.)
+Certified checks or money orders should be made payable to the United States Embassy or Consulate.
+(For example, United States Embassy Kingston.)